 The process of loading the operating system onto the device is known as

 flashing.
-With a device in bootloader mode connected to your workstation,
+With a device in bootloader mode connected to your workbench,

 you can use the